SuperElastix/SimpleElastix/README.md

  - SET ELASTIX_DIR to the location of the elastix build location from the previous steps Build SimpleITK
  - Be sure to configure the build settings exactly the same as ITK e.g. Release x64

-### Testing
-Only Python wrappers has been tested extensively.
-To run these tests,

-1. Install the built python package into the system Python by running `python setup.py install` in the `SimpleITK-build/Wrapping/PythonPackage` directory.
-2. Invoke the `selxSimpleElastixTest.py` and `selxSimpleTrasnformixTest.py` in the [Testing/Unit](Testing/Unit) directory.

-Pull requests are welcome if you want to contribute with tests for other languages.

 ### Known Issues
 - Assigning a parameter in a parameter map list silently fails (e.g. `plist[1]['Transform'] = ['BSplineTrasnform']`).
 A workaround is to assign the value directly to the parameter map before adding the map to the list.